Spider Hero Hat - Toddler Size

 Final of 14, end round with 2 SC and 2 SL ST to balance the continuous rotation look.
 Fasten off RED.

 R15 - Fasten on BLUE, 1st 2 Stitches get 1 SC each, then 1 DC into each stitch all the way around.

 R16 - 18 - Continue 1 DC in each stitch around.

-Final of round 18, end with 2 SC and 2 SL ST to blance the continous rotation look.
+Final of round 18, end with 2 SC and 2 SL ST to balance the continuous rotation look.
 Fasten off BLUE.

-R19 – Fasten on BLACK, CH 1, 1 SC into each stitch all the way round.
+R19 - Fasten on BLACK, CH 1, 1 SC into each stitch all the way around.
 Join with SL ST at the end of the round.
 Fasten off, weave in ends.

 ADDING THE WEB - Going Down

 - This may require your own creative license.
 Meaning you have to judge some of this on your own.